BEHIND THE WHEEL: Audi A6 Hybrid

 TUESDAY FEBRUARY 10, 2015

 Bang for buck

 Top speed: 240km/h

-Speed aside, I have decided to drive this car up the Genting Highlands, while having the dampers in Dynamic.
-The A6 Hybrid allows us to choose from Dynamic, Comfort, Auto, and Individual.
-On my way up the winding and twisty road, I was struggling to figure out a way to enter and exit those bends without having so much of an understeer.
-With the stability control set to sport, the long wheel base machine enters the bends a lot easier, it surprised me.
-Let’s not forget, Audi mounts their engine closer to the front, hence, a very heavy nose.
+On my way up the winding and twisty road, I struggled to figure out a way to enter and exit those bends without having so much of an understeer.
+With the stability control set to sport as it cannot be fully defeated, the long wheel base machine enters the bends more easily which surprised me.
+Let’s not forget, Audi mounts their engine closer in front to keep things quiet, hence very heavy nose.

-With a car that is so quiet while cruising, it is also important to have a cosy interior to lay back and enjoy what the car has to offer.
-The A6 hybrid’s quad-zone air conditioning which can be easily controlled the just by the MMI, is fully independent.
-Sadly, BOSE surround sound system isn’t a standard package, but one won’t regret ticking that off the options list.
-On a plus side, navigation is standard, with Google Earth which is handy.
-Have something that might melt but have quite a journey to cover before heading home?
-Throw it in the glove box which has an in-built cooler.
-These further emphasize the point of being practical.
+With a car that is so quiet while cruising, it is also important to have a cosy interior to lay back and enjoy which is what this car offers.
+The A6 hybrid’s quad-zone air conditioning can be independently adjusted via Audi's infotainment.
+Sadly, the BOSE surround sound system isn’t standard but one won’t regret for ticking that options.
+On a plus side, navigation is standard powered by Google Earth which is extremely handy.
+Have something that might melt?
+Throw it in the glovebox as it is quite the cooler.

 As important comfort is in a family sedan how does the A6 react to uneven roads and humps?
 It absorbs bumps well with its adaptive springs but its no Mercedes S-Class.
 Sadly though, the battery is huge hence cause a swell in the boot which sacrifices boot space and Audi’s infamous Quattro all-wheel drive.